 - Create a referral program for customers.
 Offer a free tour or activity for those who recommend your business to a friend.

-- Organize discounts for partnership businesses.
+- Organise discounts for business partners.

 - Send Christmas/holiday gifts.

 - Give away free merchandise to random customers.

 - Give out free rentals to past customers as a seasonal promotion.

 - Offer a free picnic during an outdoor event.